adi90x/rancher-active-proxy/README.md

 Provided your DNS is setup to forward foo.bar.com to the a host running nginx-proxy, the request will be routed to a container with the rap.host label set.

-The only environmental value that could be set to adi90x/rancher-active-proxy is : `DEFAULT_HOST : foo.bar.com`
+There is two environmental value that could be set to adi90x/rancher-active-proxy is :

+`DEFAULT_HOST : foo.bar.com` => Default Nginx host
+`DEFAULT_EMAIL : foo@bar.com` => Default email to use for letsencrypt

 #### Quick Summary of available labels.